dave-finnegan/HealthCare/README.rst

 Healthcare patient records data is hiearchical in nature.
 Hospitals relate to physicians, physicians to patients, patients to procedures, and procedures to patient records.
 Inter-relationships are useful for satisfying various queries of the data set.

-The data is randomly generated with input from lists of raw data gleaned from the internet for hospital name, procedure name, street, city, state, zip, and first and last name values.
+The data is randomly generated with input from lists of raw data gleaned from the Internet for hospital name, procedure name, street, city, state, zip, and first and last name values.

 The application takes a number of command line switches to make possible a variety of different load conditions.
 The default behaviour is to create (insert) a single patient record document, followed by updates, or upserts, to each of the related procedure, patient, physician, and hospital documents.
 The schema for these docs is listed below.